BND Hamburger Icon

 Open row

-Staying on top of your accounts payable and accounts receivable is vital to the health of your business.
-It’s true for small businesses processing a handful of transactions per day and for those handling hundreds.
-Accounts payable and accounts receivable go beyond tracking cash coming into and out of your business: They help you prevent unexpected expenses that could throw even the best budget off course.
+Staying on top of your accounts payable (AP) and accounts receivable (AR) is vital to the financial health of your startup, whether you handle a handful of transactions per day or hundreds.
+In fact, managing your accounts payable and accounts receivable goes far beyond tracking cash coming into and out of your business.
+It can help you plan ahead to optimize and even out your cash flow so your business survives and grows.

-Without staying on top of your accounts receivable and payable, you won’t be able to manage your cash flow effectively.
-Nothing hurts a small business more than invoices that go unpaid or a bill you didn’t prepare for.
+If you don't stay on top of your accounts receivable and payable, you can't manage cash flow effectively.
+Nothing hurts a small business more than unpaid customer invoices or unexpected bills.

 What are accounts payable?